Tips on Buying Second Hand Camera and Equipment in Singapore

 Story 3: Superb hard selling methods

 He came late even though his office was right above the MRT station.
-Knowing that I had not withdrawn my money, he brought me to the ATM machine right away.
-Along the way, I asked him if he was a local and he answered me yes.
+Knowing that I had not withdrawn my money, he brought me to the ATM right away.
+Along the way, I asked him if he was a local and he answered yes.
 He also told me he was a wedding photographer and he had been using the camera lens to prove that it was in a good shape.
 The reason for selling the lens was he was trying to switch to Nikon.
-We found some seats inside Raffles City basement one where I did my checking of the lens.
-I was a little taken aback by the physical condition of the lens because the scratches on the lens hood was quite bad and definitely not just normal user marks.
+We found some seats inside the Raffles City basement one where I did my checking of the lens.
+I was a little taken aback by the physical condition of the lens because the scratches on the lens hood were quite bad and not just normal user marks.
 The body of the lens had scratches as well.
 He continued to sing praises of the lens while repeatedly asking me to test the lens on my camera and look at the result on my small LCD screen.
-Very soon, he started talking over the phone and pressurizing me that he was in a rush.
-Eventually I was too soft hearted and handed him over my money.
+Very soon, he started talking over the phone and pressurising me that he was in a rush.
+Eventually, I was too soft-hearted and handed him my money.
 I was not happy despite I had finally purchased my "ideal" lens and I was in a depressed mood.

-Eventually I went to my favourite camera shop at Funan Centre - John 3:16.
-Samuel and Steven helped me to look at the camera lens and they verified that it had been badly abused before.
+Eventually, I went to my favourite camera shop at Funan Centre - John 3:16.
+Samuel and Stephen helped me to look at the camera lens and they verified that it had been badly abused before.
 Samuel gave it a 4/10 rating and Steven said 5/10, while the joker earlier mentioned 9/10.
-They showed me a second hand lens of the same model and I was devastated.
+They showed me a second-hand lens of the same model and I was devastated.

-To put it simple, the camera lens that was sold to me at the price of $1180 could probably worth $600 or less.
+To put it simply, the camera lens that was sold to me at the price of $1180 could probably be worth $600 or less.
 It required servicing from the manufacturer - Canon.
-The front glass with countless of tiny scratches would cost hundreds of dollars to be replaced.
-Overall, the scratches on the external part made the camera lens unappealing and it would definitely cost more than a hundred dollars to replace it.
-The lifespan of the camera lens would definitely be shorter than others'.
+The front glass with countless tiny scratches would cost hundreds of dollars to be replaced.
+Overall, the scratches on the external part made the camera lens unappealing and it would cost more than a hundred dollars to replace it.
+The lifespan of the camera lens would be shorter than others.

 Eventually, I took the pain to go to his house at Liang's Court from Funan Centre during the evening.
 When I was on the way, he called and offered me a deal.
-He said he had another camera lens of the exact same model and said I would just have to top up $50 to exchange for it.
-He also said he had spent the $1180 I had passed to him and thus I had to wait for another day for him to return me the money, refusing to tell me what he had spent with the big amount of money.
+He said he had another camera lens of the same model and said I would just have to top up $50 to exchange for it.
+He also said he had spent the $1180 I had passed to him and thus I had to wait for another day for him to return the money, refusing to tell me what he had spent with the big amount of money.
 When I reached his place, he answered me that he was staying in the service apartment because he was a Malaysian and was just working over here.
 He told me he was just working as a second wedding photographer when I tried to tell him that I would introduce assignments to him in future.
-He claimed that he had bought five or six same camera lenses years ago to sell at Malaysia.
-He showed me the second camera lens he owned and it was actually bought two years ago according to the code but there was also dust particulars inside, which showed that he had been using the lens often.
-I did not to take up the new offer even though the physical condition was much better.
-Meanwhile, he also tested the first lens and showed me the result on his MacBook, which I knew I would not be able to tell if there was any degrade of quality.
-He also told me I could check out the condition of the lens with the second hand store inside Penisular Plaza that he bought it from.
-I had to meet him up on the next day to get back my money but I was glad enough that I managed to get it back after the hassle.
-In fact, he had posted another forum thread on the same night with a 8/10 condition rating and even reduced the price of his terribly used camera lens, showing his guiltiness of the condition.
+He claimed that he had bought five or six same camera lenses years ago to sell in Malaysia.
+He showed me the second camera lens he owned and it was bought two years ago according to the code but there were also dust particulars inside, which showed that he had been using the lens often.
+I did not take up the new offer even though my physical condition was much better.
+Meanwhile, he also tested the first lens and showed me the result on his MacBook, which I knew I would not be able to tell if there was any degradation in quality.
+He also told me I could check out the condition of the lens at the second-hand store inside Penisular Plaza where he bought it from.
+I had to meet him up the next day to get back my money but I was glad enough that I managed to get it back after the hassle.
+He posted another forum thread on the same night with an 8/10 condition rating and even reduced the price of his used camera lens, showing his guilt about the condition.
 I checked his forum profile history and realised he had been trying to buy a lens hood for it.

-Throughout the process, I managed to spot many amisses and realised the seller was a tactiful salesman.
+Throughout the process, I managed to spot many suspicious acts and realised the seller was a seasoned salesman.

-- He sounded too polite and greeted me by "bro", and also reassured me of the condition of the lens various times.
+- He sounded too polite and greeted me with "bro" and also reassured me of the condition of the lens various times.

-- The fugus at the back of the glass nearest to the camera body was an obvious evidence that he had not sent the camera lens for any servicing.
+- The fungus at the back of the glass nearest to the camera body was obvious evidence that he had not sent the camera lens for any servicing.

-- He brought me to the ATM machine immediately instead of checking the camera lens first.
-By withdrawing the money, it would definitely increase the chance of me to use it (buy the camera lens).
+- He brought me to the ATM immediately instead of checking the camera lens first.
+By withdrawing the money, it would increase the chance of me using it (buying the camera lens).

 - He answered me that he was a local when he was a Malaysian.
 He had probably done it because buyers usually trust locals more.

-- The physical condition of the lens was far worse from what he had described - 9/10.
+- The physical condition of the lens was far worse than what he had described - 9/10.

 - He kept rushing me to check the lens by taking photos with it on my camera.
-It was actually difficult for most photographers to tell the actual degrade of quality of the camera lens due to problems on the glasses.
+It was difficult for most photographers to tell the actual degradation of the quality of the camera lens due to problems with the glasses.
 The first procedure should be checking the physical conditions.

-- He told me it was his main camera lens for photography but he actually owned a cleaner one that was also seemed to be used regularly.
-Which one was the actual camera lens he had been using.
+- He told me it was his main camera lens for photography but he owned a cleaner one that also seemed to be used regularly.
+Which one was the actual camera lens he had been using?

-- By telling me that he had bought lenses to sell over at Malaysia, it showed that he was actually trying to make money through buying and selling second hand camera equipment.
+- By telling me that he had bought lenses to sell over in Malaysia, it showed that he was trying to make money by buying and selling second-hand camera equipment.
 I had this feeling that he was trying to do it again this time.

 please show some appreciation by following me in Facebook and Instagram.